manuelgdlvh/lattice/docs/ARCHITECTURE.md

 `lattice-core` has **zero** I/O dependencies — it is pure Rust.
 Everything else depends on it.
-This makes unit testing trivial and keeps the domain portable (e.g., future WASM plugin host).
+This makes unit testing trivial and keeps the domain portable (e.g., future alternate frontends).

 ---